pomerium/pomerium/docs/enterprise/concepts.md

 ### Moving Routes

 When moving a Route from one [Namespace](#namespace) to another, enforced policies will automatically be removed or applied.
 Optional policies available in the source Namespace but not the target will prevent the move.
-This is intentional, to prevent unassociated policies.
+This is intentional to prevent unassociated policies.

 ## Policies